gastronomuae/gastronom-ai-docs/docs/scenarios/08-telegram-support-commands.md

 Modules reused from the existing WhatsApp outbound message implementation:

-1. HTTP → Send WhatsApp message
+1. Whatsapp Send Message 52 → Send WhatsApp message
-2. Airtable → Create outbound message record
+2. Airtable 54 Create a record → Create outbound message record

 Mappings and formulas are identical to those already documented in the WhatsApp messaging section and are therefore not repeated here.